Indianapolis Recorder: History

 By 1987, George Stewart's era had come to an end.
 Eunice M. Trotter, a journalist for The Indianapolis Star, bought the weekly and brought in a new management style.
 Trotter also introduced an internship program that still exists today, brought in computers, organized the paper into separate four-color sections, and revised the Recorder's charity program.
 The paper's circulation was audited by ABC during this period and was recorded at more than 13,000.
 Trotter sold the paper to William G. Mays, an Indianapolis chemical company executive, in 1991.

 Under his management, Mays increased the number of staff and updated equipment.
 He also wanted the paper to be more positive and within six years, the paper's circulation began a decline.
 It was no longer audited by ABC.
 By 1998, the Recorder had a staff of 24.

 Mays's niece, Carolene Mays, became the general manager of the Recorder in 1998.
-Carolene served as the general manager of the Recorder for 12 years before returning to public office.
+She served as the general manager of the Recorder for 12 years before returning to public office.

-In 2010, Carolene was succeeded by long-time Recorder employee, Shannon Williams.
-Shortly after stepping into the role of president and general manager, Williams created the Recorder Media Group, which houses the Indianapolis Recorder newspaper and the Indiana Minority Business Magazine.
+In 2010, Carolene Mays was succeeded by long-time Recorder employee Shannon Williams.
+Shortly after stepping into the role of president and general manager, she created the Recorder Media Group, which houses the Indianapolis Recorder newspaper and the Indiana Minority Business Magazine.

+The Indianapolis Recorder Newspaper Online Collection (1899–2005) was introduced by the IUPUI University Library on September 25, 2011.
+The project was funded by a grant from the Indianapolis Foundation Library Fund.
+The Recorder collection was made possible through the support and collaboration of William Mays and his niece, Carolene Mays.

 Today

-William G. Mays publishes the Indianapolis Recorder and Shannon Williams serves as president and general manager.
+William G. Mays is the publisher of the Indianapolis Recorder and Shannon Williams serves as president and general manager.
 The Recorders sections include News, Opinion, Around Town, Health, Business, Religion, Sports, and Education.
 The paper continues to be published and delivered weekly.

 In addition to the newspaper, the Recorder also serves clients through the Recorder Media Group.
 The Recorder Media Group offers customized services in order to meet the specific needs of each client.
 These services include marketing, public relations, collaterals, graphic design, newsletter, publishing, script writing, strategy development, promotional advertising, and photography.

 JAWS

 The Journalism and Writing Seminars (JAWS) program, which was created by Trotter, is part of the Recorder's nonprofit branch and gives minority high-school students hands-on experience in the field of journalism.
 Students go through training sessions yearly from September to May, where they develop professional communication skills with the help of industry professionals.
 JAWS participants also write news and feature stories that are published in the newspaper and on the Recorder's official website.

 The goal of the JAWS program is to encourage students to major in communications and pursue a career in journalism.